 Sunnyside is approx 2 miles south of Tahoe City on the west shore and offers approx 1400 feet of lake frontage, 2 piers, picnic tables and b-b-q pits, horseshoe pits and a half court basketball court.
 The area is gated and there are also restrooms available.
 This is a very desirable area of the west shore due to the proximity to Tahoe City, hiking and biking trails and 3 ski resorts.

-Chambers Landing is located on the westshore approx 8 miles south of Tahoe City and 1 mile from Homewood Mt Resort.
+Chambers Landing is located approximately 8 miles south of Tahoe City and and 1 mile from Homewood Mt Resort.
 There is a large pier which allows plenty of room for boat to pull up in the summertime, a large beach, pool, tennis courts and the infamous and historic Chambers Bar.
-Back in the day you could pick up your mail, get a haircut and have a beer.
-Today you can either sit at the bar or head up to the restaurant for a bite to eat.

 In Truckee, Tahoe Donner is a very desirable location which offers many options for home ownership and also has incredible facilities for everyone in the family to enjoy.
-From large new construction homes to a cabin or condo, one has many options.
+From large new construction homes to a cabin or condo, there are a lot of options.
 The amenities associated with the Tahoe Donner Property Owners Association are argued to be the best around offering a two large pools, a lap pool, spas, sauna, weight room, cardio room, women’s and men’s locker rooms, tennis courts, hiking and biking trails, driving range, golf course, equestrian center, campground and private access to the east side of Donner Lake which includes b-b-q pits, picnic tables and a small sandy beach.
 There's always a high demand from homes for sale in Tahoe Donner.
 Read more...

-There are many other “pockets” in the Tahoe and Truckee areas that are also great for many reasons so feel free to reach out with your goals and needs and we’ll help you find a home that matches your lifestyle.
+There are many other “pockets” in the Tahoe and Truckee areas that are also great for many reasons.
+Feel free to reach out with your goals and needs and we’ll help you find a home that matches your lifestyle.

 For the skiers and riders, owning a home near a ski area has its allure.